andrzimin72/desktop-tutorial/README.md

 Collaboration: working with engineers to implement findings and with subject matter experts to properly formulate the problem.

+### My Practical Competencies

-Practical competencies: reproducibility of experiments (recording random samples, library versions, and configurations), research and development of new approaches, algorithms, and model architectures.
+Reproducibility of experiments (recording random samples, library versions, and configurations).

+Research and development of new approaches, algorithms, and model architectures.

 Participation in Kaggle and Devpost hackathons in 2025-2026.